-On May 21, 2018, we entered into an employment agreement with Saiid Zarrabian pursuant to which Mr. Zarrabian was appointed as our permanent president and chief executive officer.
+On May 21, 2018, we entered into an employment agreement with Mr. Zarrabian pursuant to which Mr. Zarrabian was appointed as our permanent president and chief executive officer.
 Under the Agreement, Mr. Zarrabian will receive an annual base salary of \$470,000 and will be eligible to receive a fiscal year target bonus of up to 50% of base salary (which may be adjusted by the Board to up to 60% of base salary based on overachievement of bonus targets or other performance criteria).
 Any bonus earned for a fiscal year will be payable in cash, but the Board may pay up to 50% of the bonus, as well as any bonus in excess of 50% of base salary, in the form of stock options granted under our 2017 Omnibus Equity Incentive Plan (or any successor plan).
-The bonus for our fiscal year ending June 30, 2019 will be based on the period from the effective date of the agreement (May 21, 2018) through June 30, 2019.
+The bonus for our fiscal year ended June 30, 2019 will be based on the period from the effective date of the agreement (May 21, 2018) through June 30, 2019.
+Mr. Zarrabian's bonus for our fiscal year ended June 30, 2019 is to be determined.
 The employment agreement may be terminated by us with or without cause (as defined therein).
 In the event we terminate the employment agreement without cause, we will be required to pay Mr. Zarrabian continued payment of his base salary for 12 months, a prorated bonus for the year of termination based on performance through the date of termination, an additional six months of vesting credit for any outstanding options, and continued health coverage during the severance period.
 In the event that an involuntary termination occurs during a period beginning sixty days before a definitive corporate transaction agreement is entered into that would result in a change in control, or within twelve months following a change in control, the severance period will increase to eighteen months' severance, Mr. Zarrabian will receive 100% of his target bonus, and his options will be fully vested.
 During the period from May 21, 2018 to June 30, 2018 Mr. Zarrabian was paid \$53,528 under the employment agreement.
-We have also recorded a pro-rated bonus of \$17,255.
-Upon his appointment as full time president and chief executive officer Mr. Zarrabian was granted 836,465 stock options that are exercisable at \$0.98 until May 21, 2028 for total compensation expense of \$423,245.
+We have also recorded a pro-rated bonus of \$1